vwmaus/dkan/docs/components/visualizations/visualization_entity/charts.rst

 - **Series.** Series show the values within a column as the y-axis values mapped along the X-Field values.
 Once you choose a column to provide the values for the X-Field, Series provide the corresponding y-values.
 You can choose multiple columns from your Resource to be Series, which can be helpful for showing multiple data points next to one another.
 - **X-Field.** The X-Field provides the x-axis values for your Chart.
 Choose a column from your Resource to populate the X-Field with values.
 - **Data Format:** Selecting the correct data format helps Charts to display correctly.
 Choose the format that matches the format of the values in your X-Field.
 If you’re not sure, you can leave the selection on Auto and DKAN will make the best selection.
 If the values are text/non-numeric, select the String format.
+If your value represents a date (using a common date format, such as YYYY-MM-DD or MM/DD/YY), then choose "date."

 **Choose a Chart type:** Different types of data work better with certain Chart types more than others.
 DKAN offers a number of different Chart types like line graphs, bar charts, and pie charts and different types of data will work better as a line graph rather than a bar chart.